 Drugs for Treating & Addressing Hair Loss in Women

 If some of the natural hair loss remedies have failed, then a step below looking into a hair transplant surgery would be some prescription and over-the-counter drugs.
 There are a number of topical and oral hair loss drugs, all with their own effectiveness and side effects.

 Minoxidil was first used in a pill form to treat high blood pressure.
 Doctors noticed that the patients treated with Minoxidil developed excessive hair growth as a side effect.
 This spurned a great amount of research into Minoxidil use as a hair restoration treatment.

 Minoxidil actually seems to be more effective as a hair loss treatment for women than it does for men due to how androgenetic alopecia manifests in women.
-When men start to lose hair due to alopecia, the hair line will begin to recede as well as hair loss occurring on the crown of the head, developing fully bald spots over time.
+When men start to lose hair due to alopecia, the hairline will begin to recede as well as hair loss occurs on the crown of the head, developing fully bald spots over time.
 Androgenetic alopecia in women causes a general thinning over the entire scalp.
-Minoxidil is rarely effective in regrowing hair in fully bald areas but is effective when the hair is only thinning, like it does in women suffering from alopecia.
+Minoxidil is rarely effective in regrowing hair in fully bald areas but is effective when the hair is only thinning like it does in women suffering from alopecia.

 Androgen Receptor Inhibitors for Women’s Hairloss

 Spironolactone (Aldactone) is a potassium-sparing diuretic.
 Normally taking this drug is reduces the fluid in the body without lowering potassium levels.
 Spironolactone will inhibit androgens by slowing down the production in the adrenal glands and ovaries as well as prevent dihydrotestosterone (DHT) from binding to its androgenetic receptor.